Britain proposes global competitiveness objective for financial regulators - NewsBreak

 Britain proposes global competitiveness objective for financial regulators

-LONDON (Reuters) - Britain proposed on Tuesday to require financial regulators to safeguard the global competitiveness of the financial sector as a formal objective in their work after Brexit.
+LONDON (Reuters) – Britain proposed on Tuesday to require financial regulators to safeguard the global competitiveness of...www.shorenewsnetwork.com

-“The government intends to provide for a greater focus on growth and international competitiveness through the introduction of new secondary objectives for the Prudential Regulation Authority and the Financial Conduct Authority,” the finance ministry said in proposals put out to public consultation.
+LONDON (Reuters) – Britain proposed on Tuesday to require financial regulators to safeguard the global competitiveness of...www.shorenewsnetwork.com

 Comments / 0